askngan/AppConnect/appconnect.md

 The retrieval action gets information from an application so that you can use it in another application.

 When you add an action to your flow to retrieve objects, you can define one or more conditions to make sure that you’re retrieving the right items.
 Or, if you want to retrieve all items of a particular type, you can delete the condition.
-You can also define how many items you want to retrieve, and what happens if {{site.data.keyword.appconserviceshort}} finds more than or less than that number.
+You can also define how many items you want to retrieve, and what happens if {{site.data.keyword.appconnect_notm}} finds more than or less than that number.

 You can handle your retrieved items in two ways:
 -   You can add a "For each" node after the retrieval action to perform an action for each of the items that were retrieved.